jessepav/lacygoill-wiki-backup/floating_point/representation.md

 <https://stackoverflow.com/a/1125317/9780968>

 ###
+## Using an 8-bit format
-## What's the binary representation of -1, -10 and -100?
+### what's the binary representation of -1, -10 and -100 in 2's complement?

     ┌──────┬──────────┐
     │ -1   │ 11111111 │